forth-ev/VolksForth/6502/C64/doc/tasker.md

 And typically, the dictionary of any task but the console task will be empty, as that is where the outer interpreter is running which usally populates the dictionary through definitions.
-However, `dp` is a user variable, so each task has its own `here`, and if a task calls `allot`, the memory will be allocated in its own dictionary.
+However, `DP` is a user variable, so each task has its own `HERE`, and if a task calls `ALLOT`, the memory will be allocated in its own dictionary.

 #### Tasks' user areas